lumixus1/AC-Typer/README.md

 4 In Dolphin Emulator, switch the controller to Xbox 360.

-5 Press your keybind (default is J) to start.
+5 Press your keybind (default is F1) to start.

 6 Wait until it’s finished typing.